Red Bellied Black Snake Red Belly Black Snake

 Red Bellied black snakes are ovoviviparous.
-They do not lay eggs like most other snakes.
+That is, they do not lay eggs like most other snakes.
 Instead they give birth to between 8 to 40 live young each in their own individual membranous sac.
 The young break through this membranous sac soon after birth.
 They are about 122mm at birth.
 The babies are born with well-developed venom glands.
 Their bite is just as toxic as that of their parents.

 Most young do not survive to adulthood.
 They fall prey to birds such has the kookaburra, other snakes and frogs, etc.

 The Red Bellied Black Snake is a very shy creature.
 It will evade humans rather than attack.

 When threatened it will try to bluff its way out of the situation by flattening its body, lift its body up in a striking stance and hiss loudly rather than attack.
 If provoked further it will attack in self-defence delivering a quick bite.
 In some circumstances it is known the cling to its victims and chew savagely.

 |DID YOU KNOW|